Robert Burns's diamond point engravings: Richard Brown's House, Bay Street, Port Glasgow

-Richard Brown's grand-daughter, Mrs Robert Montgomerie, is on record as stating that Robert Burns slept for one night in Brown's house on a journey from Greenock to Finlaystone House circa 1788 even though his friend Richard was at aea at the time.
+Richard Brown's granddaughter, Mrs Robert Montgomerie, is on record as stating that Robert Burns slept for one night in Brown's house on a journey from Greenock to Finlaystone House circa 1788 even though his friend Richard was at aea at the time.
 The family house in Bay Street was demolished at some point between 1960 and the end of the 1970s.
 The details of the inscription are not available and the pane was accidentally smashed.
 It had been the middle pane of the mid window in the dining room.
 Burns is said to have left behind a pair of hose which had been soaked in the rain.

 Cross Keys Hostelry, Greenock

-Burns is said to have lodged on 24 June 1787 at this hostlery in Cross Shore Street, Greenock and the window pane upon which he inscribed some words was in the possession of a Mr George Williamson, a local historian and was inherited by his descendents.
+Burns is said to have lodged on 24 June 1787 at this hostlery in Cross Shore Street, Greenock and the window pane upon which he inscribed some words was in the possession of a Mr George Williamson, a local historian and was inherited by his descendants.